The Role of Primer: Why It's Vital for Painting Projects

 Hides Stains and Marks

-Trying to cover up water stains, smoke stains, or other marks on your walls?
-Primer can help block these from showing through your new paint job.
-Especially for drastic color changes, a coat of primer will prevent the old color from bleeding through.
+Need to cover water or smoke stains, marker, or other discoloration?
+The right primer blocks these issues so they don’t telegraph through your new finish.
+For drastic color changes, a primer coat also prevents the old shade from bleeding through.

 Provides “Tooth” for Paint to Grip